 St. Thomas Courthouse – (340) 774-6680 extension 6207 or ask for the Marriage License Department.

 The St. Thomas Courthouse is closed at times for national and island celebration holidays, some of which you may not celebrate in your home state.
 Some of these holidays and most weekend pick up of marriage licenses by bridal couples incur an additional fee of $150.00.

-If you are arriving via cruise ship this is important.
-If you are staying at a hotel and can schedule your pickup around a holiday, there is no issue.
+If arriving via cruise ship this is important.
+If staying at a hotel and can schedule your pickup around a holiday, there is no issue.
 Check with the courthouse before planning your wedding date.
 To give you an example of holidays celebrated on St. Thomas, see the list below.
 Do not count on this list as some of the dates change from year to year

 January 1st- New Year’s Day